cdbieling/hello-world/README.md

-# hello-world formerly known as hello hello-world.
+# hello-myworld formerly known as hello hello-world.

 Okay, I should write something about myself

 My CV:
 Born in Germany, i rose up in the South.

-## I think this was a mistake!
+## I think I work for my own.
+No matter what you!!